xjsong99/LipsNet/README.md

 ## Reference
 ```
-@inproceedings{song2023lipsnet,
+@InProceedings{pmlr-v202-song23b,
-  title={LipsNet: A Smooth and Robust Neural Network with Adaptive Lipschitz Constant for High Accuracy Optimal Control},
+  title = {LipsNet: A Smooth and Robust Neural Network with Adaptive Lipschitz Constant for High Accuracy Optimal Control},
-  author={Song, Xujie and Duan, Jingliang and Wang, Wenxuan and Li, Shengbo Eben and Chen, Chen and Cheng, Bo and Zhang, Bo and Wei, Junqing and Wang, Xiaoming Simon},
+  author = {Song, Xujie and Duan, Jingliang and Wang, Wenxuan and Li, Shengbo Eben and Chen, Chen and Cheng, Bo and Zhang, Bo and Wei, Junqing and Wang, Xiaoming Simon},
-  booktitle={International Conference on Machine Learning},
+  booktitle = {Proceedings of the 40th International Conference on Machine Learning},
-  year={2023},
-  organization={PMLR}
+  pages = {32253--32272},
+  year = {2023},
+  volume = {202},
+  series = {Proceedings of Machine Learning Research},
+  month = {23--29 Jul},
+  publisher = {PMLR}
 }
 ```